Assignment for the week: Dress in the same outfit every day.

 So yes, I saved a few minutes each morning and wasted less time each day.
 A lot of successful people use this tactic as a power move — but count me out.
-I’m looking forward to Monday where I can go back to a life of ski pants, thrifted blazers and muttering the line “it’s fashün” under my breathe as my parents tell me they don’t understand what I’m wearing.
+I’m looking forward to Monday where I can go back to a life of ski pants, thrifted blazers and muttering the line “it’s fashün” under my breathe as my parents tell me they do not understand what I am wearing.

 “Iman, when you’re not home I’m throwing that outfit away!!!,” says my dad.
 “Why do you do this to us?” says my mom.